par7133/tiny-tools/README.md

 The article was severals years old (I. Software, jan/Feb 2016) and the code should be adapted to OpenBSD.
 But I tried to convert them:

-- nana (was num), e printing utility for your code
+- nana (was num), a printing utility for your code
 - fun (was fn), a function search utility
+- regextr, a reg expression failitator
 - var (was itok), a variable search utility

 Hope you can find them somewhat useful.
 Have fun!